Searching With Coveo

 Make your queries as precise as possible, with as few common or general terms as possible.
 The less precise the query, the more time it takes to get significant results back.

-Exact match operators help narrowing your search, as they filter out all items that do not contain the queried expression.
+Exact match operators help narrowing your search, as they filter out all items that don’t contain the queried expression.
 However, exact match expressions are more complex to evaluate than regular keywords, since the keyword positions must be loaded to determine whether the keywords are located next to each other.

 Simplify your queries as much as possible.